ParaGroup/StreamBenchmarks/README.md

 Dataset files are quite large.
 For some applications, the scripts to generate them have been provided in this repository.
 For the other applications, send me an email.

+# Reference
+StreamBenchmark uses the applications that we have recently added to a larger benchmark suite of streaming applications called <tt>DSPBench</tt> available on GitHub at the following [link](https://github.com/GMAP/DSPBench).
+If our applications revealed useful for your research, we kindly ask you to give credit to our effort by citing the following paper:

+Bordin, M. V.; Griebler, D.; Mencagli, G.; F. R. Geyer, C. F. R; Fernandes, L. G. DSPBench: a Suite of Benchmark Applications for Distributed Data Stream Processing Systems.
+IEEE Access, 2020.
+[Link](https://ieeexplore.ieee.org/document/9290133)

 # Contributors
 The main developer and maintainer of this repository is [Gabriele Mencagli](mailto:mencagli@di.unipi.it).
 Other authors of the source code are two former Master students in my group: Alessandra Fais and Andrea Cardaci.